enzomarc237/clipboard_manager/README.md

 5. Run `flutter run`

 ## Usage
-- App automatically tracks clipboard content
+- App automatically tracks clipboard content in the background
 - Search through clipboard history
 - Tap the copy icon to restore a previous clipboard entry
 - Tap the delete icon to remove a specific entry
 - Use the clear all button to reset clipboard history

 ## Limitations
-- Background clipboard monitoring may have platform-specific restrictions
+- Background clipboard monitoring has platform-specific restrictions
-- Requires app to be open to capture clipboard changes
+- iOS background monitoring is less consistent due to system limitations
+- Battery and performance impact may vary

 ## Contributing
 Contributions are welcome!
 Please submit pull requests or open issues on the repository.